-Class for responses from the OAuth2 code for tokens retrieved by the OAuth2 Dependent Token Extension
+Class for responses from the OAuth2 code for tokens retrieved by the OAuth2 Dependent Token Extension Grant.
+For more complete docs, see oauth2_get_dependent_tokens

 Exceptions

 All Globus SDK errors inherit from GlobusError, and all SDK error classes are importable from globus_sdk.